Doxuno

 3. David Martinez, Chief Operating Officer (COO) (david@nexgenrobotics.io)

-The Founders have agreed to form and operate NexGen Robotics LLC, a Limited Liability Company (LLC) organized under the laws of the State of Delaware (the "Company"), and desire to set forth their respective rights, duties, and obligations in connection with the Company, consistent with the fiduciary duties of care and loyalty recognized under applicable state law (see, e.g., Smith v.
+The Founders have agreed to form and operate NexGen Robotics, Inc., a C-Corporation under the laws of the State of Delaware (the "Company"), and desire to set forth their respective rights, duties, and obligations, consistent with the fiduciary duties of care and loyalty recognized under applicable state law (see, e.g., Smith v.
 Van Gorkom, 488 A.2d 858 (Del.
 1985); In re Caremark Int'l Derivative Litig., 698 A.2d 959 (Del.
 Ch.
 1996)).
+The internal affairs of the Company are governed by the law of its state of formation regardless of where it operates.

 2.